-Chair of the Board Member of the Governance Committee Member of the Finance Committee Member of the Strategy & Risk Committee from 20 November 2020
+Chair of the Board Member of the Governance Committee Member of the Finance Committee Member of the Strategy & Risk Committee

 Carla is a proud Torres Strait Islander woman.
 Raised on the Australian mainland, Carla retains strong family and community ties to the Torres Strait.
 Carla brings a wealth of experience in Indigenous public policy and collaborative leadership, having worked as Program Lead for the Atlantic Fellows for Social Equity, Head of Sustainability at the National Centre of Indigenous Excellence (NCIE), Relationship Manager at Australian Indigenous Mentoring Experience (AIME), Co-Chair of the Management Committee of the NSW Reconciliation Council, Vice Chair of Australian Youth Affairs Coalition (AYAC), Board Director of Flashpoint Labs and the George Hicks Foundation, Member of the AIME Corporation, Member of The Smith Family Aboriginal and Torres Strait Islander Advisory Panel and a Public Member of the Australian Press Council.
 Carla currently runs her own independent consultancy business and is a Board Director of Blakdance.
-GetUp Limited ABN 99 114 027 986 Financial Report For the year ended 30 June 2021